paritytech/polkadot/roadmap/parachains.md

 The W3F-research writeup on availability/validity provides a high-level view of the dispute resolution process: [Availability and Validity — Research at W3F](https://research.web3.foundation/en/latest/polkadot/Availability_and_Validity.html)

-One of the main behaviors that is unimplemented and needs to be is the _rollback_.that occurs when the dispute resolution process concludes that an error has been made.
+One of the main behaviors that is unimplemented and needs to be is the _rollback_ that occurs when the dispute resolution process concludes that an error has been made.
 When we mark a parachain block as having been invalid or unavailable, we need to roll back all parachains to a point from just before this state.
 We would also need to roll back relay chain state, because there may have been messages from a parachain to a relay chain that now need to be rolled back.
 The easiest thing to do would be to side-step that by putting a delay on upwards messages, but this would impact the UX of parachain participation in slot auctions, council votes, etc. considerably.
 Assuming we can't side-step this, we will have to find a way to roll back selected state of the relay chain.

 #### *Double-vote Slash Handler*